Configure Metadata Service (MDS) in Confluent Platform

 Tip

 You can store passwords and other configuration data securely using the Confluent CLI confluent secret commands.
-For more information refer to Secrets Management.
+For more information refer to Manage Secrets in Confluent Platform.

 Note